ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/supernova/activity-topics/old-faithful/index.md

 T. Scott Bryan.
 Geysers: What They Are and How They Work, 2nd ed.
 Mountain Press Publishing Company, 2005.

 William J. Fritz.
 Roadside Geology of the Yellowstone Country.
 Mountain Press Publishing Company, 1985.

-For more data, visit the Geyser Observation and Study Association at http://www.geyserstudy.org/.